 Medium shots consist of shots in which the subject is visible from the waist above.

 Close-ups include shots that fill the frame with the subject in view with them zoomed in.

 Extreme close up shots are used for capturing every detail of expression or elemt within the shot.

 Dutch angle shots are filmed with the camera on a title so that there is an angle between the horizontal line of the scene being shot and the camera.

 In this style of shot, the scene includes a subject or things taken from behind the shoulder of another subject.
 The shoulder of the person will be visible but will be blurry.
 It is used for showing a connection between two subjects in the shot.

 Low angle shots, as the name would suggest, are filmed from anywhere below the eye line usualluy looking upto the subjects.

-High angle shots consists of the camera looking down upon the subject from above.
-This is not to be confused with bird-eye view.
-High angle shots usually look down upon subjects while bird eye view shot can look down on an entire scene including landscapes, people and buildings.
+High angle shots consist of the camera looking down upon the subject from above.
+This is not to be confused with a bird-eye view.
+High angle shots usually look down upon subjects while bird eye view shots can look down on an entire scene including landscapes, people, and buildings.